Barcelona itinerary: 5 days

 5 Days in Barcelona Cheat Sheet

-Think of it this way if you want to see Barcelona in three days.
-Mix and match, baby!
+Think of it this way if you want to see Barcelona in five days.
+You can mix and match, but I suggest you see the historical and most iconic places of Barcelona first.

 Day 1) Old City: Gothic Quarter, Born, and La Barceloneta